Celebrating Women’s History Month

 Throughout the month, Cleveland Housing Court will feature women whose service, leadership, and professionalism help advance the Court’s mission and contribute to the administration of justice.

-During Women’s History Month, Cleveland Housing Court recognizes Magistrate Lopez Inman for her leadership, professionalism, and service to the public.
+During Women’s History Month, Cleveland Housing Court proudly recognizes Ebony Butler for her service, dedication to supporting individuals facing housing challenges, and her continued commitment to the community.